mancsedmon29/Navigation-Menu-Master/README.md

 <figure>
     <img src="cancelButtonIcon.gif" alt="The icon button and cancel">
-    <figcaption>The cancel and button appear when you click this</figcaption>
+    <figcaption>The cancel button appears when you click this</figcaption>
 </figure>

 This code styles the element with the class "sidebar" when the element with the id "check" is checked.
 It sets the left position of the "sidebar" element to 0 when the "check" element is checked.